shivatejapecheti/Drug-Review-Analysis/README.md

 ## Definitions

-NLTK (Natural Language Toolkit):
+NLTK (Natural Language Toolkit): NLTK is a leading platform for building Python programs to work with human language data.
-Definition: NLTK is a leading platform for building Python programs to work with human language data.
-It provides easy-to-use interfaces to over 50 corpora and lexical resources such as WordNet, along with a suite of text processing libraries for classification, tokenization, stemming, tagging, parsing, and semantic reasoning.
++ It provides easy-to-use interfaces to over 50 corpora and lexical resources such as WordNet, along with a suite of text processing libraries for classification, tokenization, stemming, tagging, parsing, and semantic reasoning.

-VADER (Valence Aware Dictionary and sEntiment Reasoner):
+VADER (Valence Aware Dictionary and sEntiment Reasoner): VADER is a rule-based sentiment analysis tool specifically designed for analyzing sentiments expressed in social media.
-Definition: VADER is a rule-based sentiment analysis tool specifically designed for analyzing sentiments expressed in social media.
-It quantifies the sentiment of text into positive, negative, or neutral scores, as well as a compound score that combines all three.
++ It quantifies the sentiment of text into positive, negative, or neutral scores, as well as a compound score that combines all three.

-TF-IDF (Term Frequency-Inverse Document Frequency):
+TF-IDF (Term Frequency-Inverse Document Frequency): TF-IDF is a statistical measure used to evaluate how important a word is to a document within a collection or corpus.
-Definition: TF-IDF is a statistical measure used to evaluate how important a word is to a document within a collection or corpus.
-It computes a weight for each word in a document based on its frequency (TF) and inverse document frequency (IDF), emphasizing words that are more frequent in a particular document but not across the entire corpus.
++ It computes a weight for each word in a document based on its frequency (TF) and inverse document frequency (IDF), emphasizing words that are more frequent in a particular document but not across the entire corpus.

 Machine Learning Models:
 Definition: Machine learning models are algorithms that learn patterns and make decisions from data.